|BiotechEnergy and Oil & GasFoodRenewable and Sustainable EnergySports|

 Michael J. LaBrie

-Shareholder, Industry Group Leader
+Shareholder, Director, Industry Group Leader

 Mike is registered to practice before the U.S. Patent and Trademark Office and has represented and counseled clients in patent matters involving preparing and prosecuting applications; portfolio management, acquisition and divestiture; licensing transactions; freedom to operate studies; infringement analysis; validity studies; opinions; interference proceedings; and litigation and other dispute resolution, all on an international basis.
 He has filed patent applications in virtually every country in the world.